Discrimination lawyers do many things to help their clients fight back against unfair employment practices. Their services include:

-- Helping clients understand their rights and their legal options
+- Helping clients understand their rights and legal options

-- Researching instances of discrimination and collecting evidence in defense of their clients
+- Researching instances of discrimination and collecting evidence to support their clients’ claims

-- Managing all communications, deadlines, and paperwork for their clients
+- Managing all case communications, deadlines, and paperwork

-- Calculating the financial value of their client’s discrimination case
+- Assessing the financial value of their client’s discrimination case

-You might have a claim for compensation if you were discriminated against because of your race, color, nationality, gender, religion, age, disability, pregnancy, or sexual orientation.
-You may want to discuss your potential claim with a law firm that handles discrimination cases to define the parameters of your claim and your potential right to financial recovery.
+You might have a compensation claim if you were discriminated against on the job because of your race, color, nationality, gender, religion, age, disability, pregnancy, or sexual orientation.
+You may want to discuss your potential claim with a law firm or attorney who handles employment discrimination cases to define your claim’s parameters and your possible right to financial recovery.

-Discrimination can take on many forms that can have a negative impact on your career.
+Discrimination appears in various forms, and all can negatively impact a person’s career.
 According to the U.S. Equal Employment Opportunity Commission (EEOC), federal law prohibits discrimination based on:

 - Sexual orientation